jonlpersson/ed-latimore/site/_posts/2021-08-27-how-to-be-likeable.md

 Learning to be a good listener can help you develop your EQ.
 Active listening helps you respond in real-time to others' comments.
 It makes them feel seen and heard and they'll be more inclined to want to get to know you.

 ## 4\.
-Monitor your body language
+Improve your body language

 Studies show that [70-90% of our communication](https://youth-time.eu/to-talk-or-not-to-talk-that-is-the-question-at-least-70-percent-of-communication-is-non-verbal/) is non-verbal.
-From our facial expressions to a firm handshake to your posture, you’re communicating something about yourself at all times.

-Even if other people have poor body language, it doesn’t make their response to your body language any less strong.

-Here are a few body language adjustments you can try today:

-* **Smile when you greet someone**.
-Smiles generate positive feelings and make people want to get to know you.
-* **Make eye contact**.
-Maintain eye contact when someone is speaking to you but look away during brief pauses, when you laugh, or in natural breaks in the conversation.
-* **Show enthusiasm**.
-Showing authentic enthusiasm not only makes people like you it makes them want to impress you and be liked by you.
-* **Put your phone down**.
-Looking down at your phone breaks your posture, breaks your eye contact, and makes you appear uninterested in the person speaking.
-All these things make others less attracted to you.

-Without good body language, it’s near impossible to make new friends, get someone to find you attractive, or just be mor elikable in general.
-And we all could use a little help in that department.

-Small advertisement: I recently wrote a No-BS guide about it.
-Check it out here: *[How to be a more attractive man](/how-to-be-an-attractive-man)*.
+The way you hold and present yourself sends signals that impact likability.
+Monitor your body language and make positive adjustments:

+* Smile and make eye contact when greeting someone.
+Smiles release feel-good chemicals and signal warmth.
+* Use open posture and lean in slightly when listening.
+This demonstrates interest and engagement.
+Keep arms uncrossed.
+* Mirror the other person's body language subtly.
+If they lean forward, do the same.
+Matching body rhythm builds rapport.
+* Nod along and make small verbal affirmatives like "uh huh" as they speak.
+This reassures them you are actively listening.
+* Use welcoming gestures like extending your hand for a handshake or lightly touching the other person's arm.
+Be respectful of personal space.
+* Avoid distracting movements like fidgeting.
+And definitely keep your phone away.
+Looking at your phone signals disinterest.
+* Relax your facial muscles.
+A tense expression reads as sternness or disapproval, undermining likability.

+The way you hold and conduct yourself impacts how others perceive you.
+Developing welcoming, engaged body language is crucial for leaving positive first impressions that set the stage for likability.

 ## 5\.
 Don’t be judgmental